appium/ruby_lib/docs/docs.md

 - `source` Prints a JSON view of the current page.
 - `page` Prints the content descriptions and text values on the current page.
+- `page_class` Prints the classes found on the current page.
 - `(Element) find(value)` Returns the first element that contains value.
 - `(Element) finds(value)` Returns all elements containing value (iOS only for now).
 - `(Element) name(name)` Returns the first element containing name.
 Android name is the content description.